Cuesta College, San Luis Obispo, CA

 People breaking up a relationship are most likely to update their Facebook status to "single":

 on Valentine's Day. ** during spring break. ************* just after Thanksgiving. ** on Christmas Day.
 (Unsure/guessing/lost/help!) ***

 Ask the instructor an anonymous question, or make a comment.
 Selected questions/comments may be discussed in class.

-"Do most of your students believe in the big bang?"
-(Well, I would much rather you all understand how the evidence for the big bang is interpreted, which is something I can test you on; rather than whether you believe in the big bang, which is something I can't test you on.)
+"The concept of the big bang confuses me and is not something I personally believe in."
+(I still need you to understand how the evidence for the big bang is interpreted, which is something I can test you on; rather than why (or why not) you believe in the big bang, which is something I can't test you on.)